 Patti borrowed an old bike from her roommate and we rambled through Strathcona, stopping for her to get coffee and for me to peruse ninja gear in a martial arts store.
 We cruised around Pender, Oppenheimer Park, Pigeon Park, then headed down East Hastings toward the grimy sidewalk market at Columbia where vendors hawk CDs and old cosmetics, clothing, bicycles, and crack cocaine.
 We were chatting along, enjoying the sunny day and each other’s company.
 I turned toward my friend and noticed a man coming toward us wheeling a large suitcase—and a nice white bike.
 I grabbed Patti’s arm—is that your bike?
 She did a classic double-take.
 That’s…that’s…that’s my bike!

 We stepped in front of the man and questioned him.
-He said, “I just bought this bike from that guy, that guy over there, for thirty…um…for fifty bucks.”
+He said, “I just bought this bike from that guy, that guy over there, for thirty…um…i mean, for fifty bucks.”
 Patti muttered something about calling the cops.
-But by that point the bike had probably already changed hands a half-dozen times, and even trying to find the original thief was pointless.
+But by that point the bike had probably already changed hands a half-dozen times, and trying to find the original thief was pointless.
 “We’ll give you forty for it,” I offered.
 “Sure,” he said.
 I handed the man $40 and Patti, grinning and trembling, dug out another $15 and gave it to him as well.
 He put the money in his pocket and launched into an enthusiastic lecture on what sort of lock to use and where a good one could be bought.

-Praises be to the mercies of the Downtown Eastside!
+Praises be to the mercies of the Downtown Eastside.
 Patti and her bike ride again.